fahadfayyaz/Bizfile/README.md

 - Randomized pauses between interactions.
 - SPA-aware element waits instead of blind fast clicking.
 - One scrape at a time through an in-process queue.
-- Challenge detection for CAPTCHA, suspicious activity, and security-check screens.
+- Detection for suspicious activity and security-check responses.

-The scraper does not attempt to solve or bypass CAPTCHA.
 If BizFile flags the session, the code stops and returns a structured error.

 ## IP Rotation And Session Management